Second-order Asymptotic Analysis of Tail Probabilities of Bidimensional Randomly Weighted Sums: Proofs of the main results

 \end{lemma} \begin{proof} Since the desired result is trivial for $n=m=1$, it suffices to prove the case of $n,m\geq 2$.
-Due to the complexity of presentation, we only present the proof process for the case of $n=m=2$ here and the extension to $n,m> 2$ can follow from the same logic.
+Due to the complexity of the presentation, we only present the proof process for the case of $n=m=2$ and the extension to $n,m> 2$ can follow from the same logic.
+According to \eqref{eq:FGM}, for $r\in[-1,1]$, the bivariate distribution function $\Pi(\cdot,\cdot)$ can be decomposed into four terms:

+In particular, when $r=-1$, the first term in \eqref{eq:decom1} vanishes.
+Apart from the absence of this term, the subsequent argument remains unchanged; the key reason is that we are doing a second-order expansion.
+Therefore, to avoid repetition, we do not present a separate proof for the case $r=-1$; instead, we incorporate it into the proof for $r\in(-1,1]$.

-We first assume that $r\in(-1,1]$.
-Similar to Lemma 3.2 of \cite{yang2014asymptotic}, we can introduce four independent rvs $X_1',X_1^*,Y_1'$ and $Y_1^*$, independent of $(X_2,Y_2)$, with respective distribution functions $F,F^2,G$ and $G^2$.
-Then, we split the following probability into four parts as
+According to the decomposition \eqref{eq:decom1}, we introduce four independent rvs $X_1',X_1^*,Y_1'$ and $Y_1^*$, independent of $(X_2,Y_2)$, with corresponding distribution functions $F,F^2,G$ and $G^2$.
+Thus, we split the following probability into four parts as